AnyLog-co/documentation/02- Installation & Deployment/02- Virtualization/01- Docker.md

 -->

 > This is the full, configuration-driven deployment path, built around AnyLog's official
-> [docker-compose](https://github.com/AnyLog-co/docker-compose) repo.
+> <a href="https://github.com/AnyLog-co/docker-compose" target="_blank">docker-compose</a> repo.
 For a fast, minimal single-command trial
 > instead, see [Installing & Deploying AnyLog](../../01-%20Getting%20Started/03-%20install.md).

 ## 1. Install Docker, Make, and Git